Calyxium-Lang/Calyxium/README.md

 ![Build Status](https://github.com/Calyxium-Lang/Calyxium/actions/workflows/ci.yml/badge.svg)

 ## Why
-Going to be real, Calyxium exists because I needed a project impressive enough to skip some classes in my applied math degree.
+Going to be real, Calyxium exists because I needed a project impressive enough to skip some classes in my math degree.

 ## Installation
 Follow these steps to install and build Calyxium: